Web meeting: Get the best video and web conferencing software for your business

-Audio conferencing takes the basis of a dial-in conference call and makes it available via the internet.
-This allows desk-based users, from sales to contact center, to join from their desktop or laptop, without having to juggle devices.
+Audio conferencing takes the standard dial-in conference call and makes it available via the internet.
+This allows desk-based users, from sales to contact center agents, to join from their desktop or laptop without having to juggle devices.
 It also allows people in areas with poor reception, or those without access to a landline phone, to join the meeting.

-If you only had a dial-in conference, you might unknowingly be restricting important guests from joining your meeting.
-This would restrict the communication and collaborative experiences available with most conferencing apps.
+If you stick to a traditional dial-in conference, you might unknowingly be restricting important guests from joining your meeting.
+This prevents them from experiencing communication and collaborative experiences available with most conferencing apps.

 Once in the audio conference, the host can choose to record the call, and guests can mute themselves when they aren’t speaking.